latest planet(s) updated or added: 23 September 2024

 We all thought it was a joke and none of us was particularly inclined to pay this challenge much attention.
 But challenges have a way of prodding us, and at some point we get so annoyed by the prodding that we accept the challenge just to demonstrate how wrong the challenger is.

-I think, that humans tend to react to challenges like this is a wonderful mechanism.
+I think, it’s a wonderful mechanism that humans tend to react to challenges like this.
 It’s what saved our planet from total destruction.

-Here is the challenge, and it makes me smile to imagine how you will reject it, just like we did (or maybe you are wiser than we were.)
-This is the challenge: Let’s drop every word and phrase that brings up our defences and begin an actual conversation about content without falling into the trap of starting labelling our conflicts with new (or old) words again, without throwing around slogans and accusations.
+Here is the challenge, and it makes me smile to imagine how you will reject it, just like we did, or maybe you are wiser than we were.

 planet 43 – War is unfeasible